pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/14-Meta_Query.md

-## 📌 Meta Queries
+# 📌 Meta Queries

 #### Understanding Meta Queries in WordPress

-In WordPress, a **meta query** is a specialized type of query used within the `WP_Query` class to  **filter posts based on the value of post meta fields (also known as custom fields).** Post meta fields allow you to store additional information about a post, page, or custom post type, and meta queries make it easy to retrieve content based on this data.
+In WordPress, a **meta query** is a specialized type of query used within the `WP_Query` class to  **filter posts based on the value of <u>post meta fields (also known as custom fields).</u>** Post meta fields allow you to store additional information about a post, page, or custom post type, and meta queries make it easy to retrieve content based on this data.

 #### Why Use Meta Queries?